RUB-NDS/oidc-docker-libs/ISSUES.md

 pyoidc-rp_1                   | TypeError: ABCMeta object got multiple values for keyword argument 'redirect_uris'
 ```
 * Static configuration could be done, but ISSUER must be online before app starts, else it crashes during app initialization

+## node openid (express-openid-client)

+* Dynamic registration seems to be not supported with this client, nothing found in API documentation
+* node does not respect HTTP_PROXY settings -> mitmproxy could not be used
+* only one provider could be configured.
+On site load provider should be up, else it runs into timeout after 2400ms.
+Site must be reloaded afterwards